 Gamification isn’t strictly digital.
 Common gamification examples include the loyalty punch cards used by coffee shops and cafes to reward frequent visits.
-These are managed offline and involve game elements to provide incentives that increase customer loyalty.
-Gamification doesn’t need to include a goal, it can be used purely as a method of engagement and motivation.
+These are managed offline and involve game elements similar to experience points to provide incentives that increase customer loyalty.
+Successful gamification doesn’t need to include a goal, it can be used purely as a method of engagement and motivation.
 For example, the points cards offered by shops and supermarkets.
 These cards are used to collect points for repeat purchases and accumulate over time.
-There isn’t a specific goal or 'high score' that shoppers are aiming towards, instead they gain vouchers or discounts once certain milestones are met.
+There isn’t a specific goal, ‘level-up’, or 'high score' that shoppers are aiming towards, instead they trigger reward systems like vouchers or discounts once certain milestones are met.

 Examples of gamification

 The term may be relatively new but the use of gamified elements pre-dates the internet itself:

 - 1896 - S&H Green Stamps introduced the earliest shopping loyalty programs using collectable stamp rewards.